cryotools/GLOF-modeling/Workflow.md

     }
 };
 ```
+#### 🧱 snappyHexMeshDict - `castellatedMeshControls`
-Then, under `castellatedMeshControls`, you adjust the regions and surfaces for which the resolution
+Under `castellatedMeshControls`, you adjust the regions and surfaces for which the resolution
 should be increased.
 ```cpp
 castellatedMeshControls
 {